genius101/MEAN-Project4/project4.md

 <h3>Express is a minimal and flexible Node.js web application framework that provides features for web and mobile applications.
 We will use Express in to pass book information to and from our MongoDB database.</h3>

-- [ ] We need to install Mongoose to establish a schema for the database to store data of our book register:
+<p>We need to install Mongoose to establish a schema for the database to store data of our book register:</p>

 - [x] sudo npm install express mongoose

-- [ ] In Books folder, create a folder named apps and switch into the apps folder:
+<p>In Books folder, create a folder named apps and switch into the apps folder:</p>

 - [x] mkdir apps && cd apps

-- [ ] Lets create a file named routes.js and open the file:
+<p>Lets create a file named routes.js and open the file:</p>

 - [x] nano routes.js

-- [ ] Copy the following into the routes.js file:
+<p>Copy the following into the routes.js file:</p>

       var Book = require('./models/book');
       module.exports = function(app) {